Skip to main content

 itsme® services

-• Authentication: to authenticate recurring end-users.
-Use this to log in end-users securely to your application.
+• Authentication: Allows you to authenticate returning end-users.
+Use this to log in your end-users already registered with your platform.

-• Identification: to identify, onboard end-users, access their verified data and/or sign documents with Advanced Electronic Signature (AES).
+• Identification: Allows you to identify and onboard new end-users, access their verified data and sign documents with Advanced Electronic Signature (AES).

-• Signing: to sign documents electronically with Qualified Electronic Signature (QES) (advanced configuration on request).
+• Signing: Allows you to sign documents electronically with Qualified Electronic Signature (QES) (this is an advanced configuration only available on request).

-Note that each service leads to a separate UX flow for the end-user and involves different personal information.
+Note that every service leads to a distinct UX flow for the end-users and requests different personal information.

 Level of Assurance (LoA)

-The European Union officially recognised itsme® as a reliable means of identification at a high Level of Assurance.
+The European Union (EU) officially recognised itsme® as a reliable means of identification at a high Level of Assurance.
+Therefore, connecting to itsme® through Signicat always leads to processed with High LoA.

 User data